Shadow Galactica: Sailor Iron Mouse

 Iron Mouse fights the Sailor Guardians during the joint concert between the Three Lights and Michiru Kaioh.
 She is the first one killed by Sailor Star Healer.
+Her attack is Galactica Crunch.
 It later emerges that Iron Mouse killed Sailor Chū, the Guardian from her home planet Chū, taking her star-seed so that Iron Mouse could be a Sailor Guardian.

 In the anime adaptation, she goes by the human pseudonym Chūko Nezu (根津 宙子, Nezu Chūko).
 This pseudonym has a name expressing word-play: in Japanese, Chūko and Nezu are each perfectly acceptable names; however, "chū" is the sound made by mice, and nezu is short for nezumi, which means "mouse".
 She exhibits a personality both childlike and intense; she usually chooses famous or impressive people as her victims, seems to enjoy her work, and is openly fearful of Galaxia.
 She is also known to travel in a phone booth similar to a TARDIS.
 She is also afraid of cats.
 After failing to steal the star seeds, she becomes the first one killed by Galaxia.

-In the anime series, her voice actress is Eriko Hara in Japanese.
-In English, she is voiced by Katie Leigh.
+In the anime series, her voice actress is Eriko Hara in Japanese and in the Cosmos film, it is Sena Koizumi.
+In the English dubs of Sailor Stars and Cosmos, Sailor Iron Mouse is voiced by Katie Leigh.
 In the musicals, Chie Maruyama, Aki Kudo and Shion Aoki portray Iron Mouse.